ddennis/Typescript-browserify-npm/README.md

 	}

-Mr. Typescript compiler will now be very happy about letting **party-people** and everythings it contains into the party.
+Mr. Typescript compiler will now be very happy about letting **party-people** and **aretha** into the party.
-But remember if you wanna talk to one of the **party-people** you need to specify it in the definition file:
+But if you want Bruce Willis to sing, so will have to specify **bruce** in the definition file.

-To make Mr. Typescript compiler an even better host, we can provide an description on what **partyPeople** contains:
+To make Mr. Typescript compiler an even better host, we can provide an description of what each person in the **partyPeople** module can do:

 	declare module 'party-people' {